 How can I apply?

 Interested students are required to fill out a Global Internship Pre-Approval Application.
 Once approval is granted, students will receive an approval email and can then move forward with the next steps of the application process.
-Applications for a 2020 summer global internship closed on January 11, 2020.
+The deadline to apply for the 8-week GAV summer internship program is January 11, 2023.

 - Students must complete at least 45 credits and a minimum of 3 semesters at RU toward his/her degree.

-- Students must also complete the introductory level course in his/her major in order to participate in the global internship.
-For example, if you are an Accounting major, you must pass Intro to Financial Accounting with a C or better by the end of the Spring 2020 semester before you are eligible to participate in GAV in the Summer of 2020.
+- Students must also complete the introductory level course in his/her major to participate in the global internship.
+For example, if you are an Accounting major, you must pass Intro to Financial Accounting with a C or better by the end of the Spring 2023 semester before you are eligible to participate in GAV in the Summer of 2023.

 - Global Academic Ventures is open to Rutgers Business School-New Brunswick students only.

-Once your Pre-Approval Application has been accepted, a GAV representative will come to campus to conduct an interview.
-They will review your resume, discuss career goals and learn more about expectations for the internship program.
-Placements are based on previous work experience, leadership experience, coursework and the interview.
+Once your Pre-Approval Application has been accepted, a GAV representative will contact you to conduct an interview.
+They will review your resume, discuss career goals, and learn more about your expectations for the internship program.
+Placements are based on previous work experience, leadership experience, coursework, and the interview.

 If you have further questions regarding GAV’s involvement with RBS, please reach out to Helen Pensavalle at firstname.lastname@example.org.